tejas-py/Innofund/README.md

 ---

 ## **1. /create_account:**
+This change is only check for ci/cd working..........
 Creates Account for user by taking information (username, usertype and email) and returning a unique user id.
 Contains Smart Contract where details of the users are passed as the arguments of the application. (user_details.py & user_details.teal)